 Tony could have been a movie character.
-He was ex-Vietnam and ex-California Highway Patrol.
-Still in the reserves when I met him and occasionally an unarmed helicopter would hover over the house with his buddies.
-Paul would communicate in hand signals to the helicopter and this nonsense in a rich residential neighborhood seemed almost normal compared to everything else happening there.
+He was ex-Marine, ex-Vietnam and ex-California Highway Patrol.
+Still in the reserves when I met him and occasionally a military helicopter would hover over the house with his buddies.
+Paul would communicate in hand signals to the helicopter.
+This nonsense in a rich residential neighborhood seemed almost normal compared to everything else happening there.
 And I was there only once or twice a week.

 I never asked Tony why he quit the CHP since it was and is still so well respected.
 He did grumble once about his time with the agency during the shootout in Los Angeles with the Symbionese Liberation Army.
 “They made me account for all the rounds I fired.
 Every bullet.”
 Oh, dear, Tony, I understand.
 The pain!
 I remembered that shootout from television news, something like five or six SLA members dead and thousands of rounds shot off.